SAP OData Beta

 - Business Warehouse (BW) extractors - Traditional data extraction objects exposed through the SAP Operational Data Provisioning (ODP) API

-The connector leverages SAP's standardized OData services for efficient data retrieval, making it easier to analyze and manipulate ERP data across diverse applications and systems.
+The connector uses SAP's standardized OData services for efficient data retrieval, making it easier to analyze ERP data across diverse applications and systems.

 Features